Interstate 16: Bryan, Effingham, and Chatham counties

 Almost immediately, the highway crosses over Black Creek.
 It then curves to the southeast and has an interchange with US 280/SR 30 southwest of Blitchton.
 It crosses over some railroad tracks of Georgia Central Railway and then crosses over the Ogeechee River, which marks the Effingham County line.
 It has an interchange with Old River Road south of Meldrim and then enters Chatham County.
 The first city in the county that I-16 enters is Bloomingdale.
 There, it has an interchange with the southern terminus of SR 17 Conn.
 (Jimmy DeLoach Parkway).
 It crosses over the Little Ogeechee River.
 It very briefly travels along the Bloomingdale–Pooler city line before entering Pooler proper.
 It has an interchange with Pooler Parkway.
 It crosses over the Savannah–Ogeechee Canal just before an interchange with I-95.
 Here, I-16 begins traveling along the southern edge of the city limits of Pooler.
 Right after the I-95 interchange, the highway crosses over the Hardin Canal.
 At an interchange with SR 307 (Dean Forest Road), I-16 begins traveling along the Savannah–Garden City line.
 It briefly enters the city limits of Savannah before traveling along the Savannah–Garden City line again.
 It has an interchange with the Chatham Parkway.
 It then reenters Savannah and curves to the east-southeast.
 It crosses over some railroad tracks of CSX just before an interchange with I-516/US 17/US 80/SR 21/SR 25/SR 26 (W.F.
 Lynes Parkway).
 Here, US 17 begins a concurrency with I-16.
 It crosses over the Springfield Canal just before a partial interchange with the former eastern terminus of SR 204 (West 37th Street).
 This interchange is only accessible from the eastbound lanes.
 I-16/US 17 curves to the northeast.
 At the next interchange, US 17 splits off, where State Route 404 Spur (SR 404 Spur) begins.
 This interchange also provides access to Gwinnett Street.
 The highway has an interchange with Martin Luther King Jr. Boulevard.
 The westbound access for this highway is at the eastern terminus.
-I-16 curves to the north-northeast and reaches its eastern terminus, an interchange with Montgomeryi Street in downtown Savannah.
+I-16 curves to the north-northeast and reaches its eastern terminus, an interchange with Montgomery Street in downtown Savannah.
 The construction of this interrupted sections of Berrien Street, West Jones Street, and West Charlton Street.